modestpharaoh/hassio-custom-components/tts_remote_speaker/README.md

       repeat_num_for_tts: 1
       announcement_music: false
   ```
+  **WARNING: Configured announcement_music and repeat_num parameters are inherited for all media_player.play_media.
+If announcement_music is true and repeat_num_for_tts is 2, this will run the default announcement music before the media to play, then play the requested media for 3 times.**

 * Reboot your home assistant, you should have media player entity: media_player.hass_local_speaker

 ## Supported Home Aassistant media player features: